slhck/slhck.github.io/_posts/2017-03-01-rate-control.md

 In H.264 and H.265, CRF ranges from 0 to 51 (like the QP).
 23 is a good default for x264, and 28 is the default for x265.
 18 (or 24 for x265) should be visually transparent; anything lower will probably just waste file size.
 Values of ±6 will result in about half or twice the original bitrate.
 For VP9, the CRF can be from 0 to 63.
 Recommended values are from 15–35.

-The only downside with this mode is that you don't know what the resulting file size will be.
+The only downside with this mode is that you don't know what the resulting file size or the fluctuation of the bitrate will be.

 Note that a two-pass and CRF encode with the same resulting bitrates should be identical in quality.
 The main difference is that with two-pass, you can control the file size (if that is a requirement), whereas with CRF you just specify the quality you want.